cs1302uga/cs1302-tutorials/visibility/package-private.rst

-* The ``javadoc`` program does not include package private declarations in a documentation website by default; however, they can be included by adding the ``-package`` command-line argument (that option will also include anything that is more visible than package private -- so everything except private).
+* The ``javadoc`` program does not include package private declarations in a documentation website by default; however, they can be included by adding the ``-package`` command-line argument (that option will also include anything that is more visible than package private — so everything except private).

-Some people refer to package private visibility as the "default visibility" because a modifier isn't needed to indicate that certain declarations are package private; However, **the term "default" should be avoided when describing visibility** so that the concept is not confused with Java's default methods feature for interfaces.
+Some people refer to package private visibility as the "default visibility" because a modifier isn't needed to indicate that certain declarations are package private; however, **the term "default" should be avoided when describing visibility** so that the concept is not confused with Java's default member-level visibility for interfaces.

 Example 1
 =========